Thomas Hughan

 Thomas Hughan (c.
-1760 – 29 October 1811) was a Scottish slave trader affiliated with the West India Dock Company, merchant, and MP.
+1760 – 29 October 1811) was a Scottish slave trader, merchant and politician affiliated with the West India Dock Company.

 Early life

 Hughan was born c.
 1760 in Burns, Kirkmabreck, Kirkcudbright.
 He was the eldest son of Margaret (née Gerran) Hughan and Alexander Hughan, a merchant from Creetown.
 He had one brother, Alexander Hughan, who died 30 March 1810.
 His sister, Jane Hughan, married James Dalzell of Armagh.

 Career

 During the late 18th century, Hughan spent 12 years in Jamaica working for the slave-trading West India Dock Company, returning to London around 1797.
 He continued working for the Company and was promoted to Director in 1803, and to Deputy Chairman in 1805.
 He also served as founding member and Director of the Imperial Fire Insurance Company.

 Hughan served as a Member of Parliament twice, for the constituency of East Retford from 1806 to 1807, and for Dundalk from 25 July 1808 to 29 October 1811.
 On 27 February 1807, he used his maiden speech in the House of Commons to protest against the proposed abolition of the slave trade, stating that the bill was "fraught with ruin to the colonies and to the Empire", and that "there did not exist a more happy race than the slaves in our colonies".
 He voted against the bill twice but failed to defeat it, the bill passing into law as the Slave Trade Act 1807, which formally prohibited the slave trade in the British Empire.
-(Slavery itself was not abolished until the Slavery Abolition Act in 1833).
+(Slavery itself was not abolished until the Slavery Abolition Act 1833).

 In 1810, Hughan was called before the Bullion Committee to answer questions regarding the bullion supply in Jamaica and the excessive dividend payments of the West India Dock Company.